ImperialCollegeLondon/rse_further_git_course/episodes/l1-03-intermediate_concepts.md

 ~~~
 {: .commands}

-Otherwise, to go back in time to a specific commit, you woudl do:
+Otherwise, to go back in time to a specific commit, you would do:
 ~~~
 $ git reset --hard COMMIT_HASH
 ~~~
 {: .commands}

 Let's put this into practice!
 After all the work done in the previous episode adjusting
-the amount of salt, you conclude that it was nonesense and you should keep the original
+the amount of salt, you conclude that it was nonsense and you should keep the original
 amount.
-You could obviusly just create a new commit with the correct amount of salt, but
+You could obviously just create a new commit with the correct amount of salt, but
 that will leave your poor attempts to improve the recipe in the commit history, so you
 decide to totally erase them.